knative-extensions/eventing-kafka/pkg/channel/distributed/common/kafka/README.md

 1. Eventing-Kafka Configuration

-   The following changes to the default config/ YAML will be required in order to deploy a custom sidecar as part of the eventing-kafka Controller Deployment...
+   The following changes to the default config YAML will be required in order to deploy a custom sidecar as part of the eventing-kafka Controller Deployment...